 Finally, all that’s left is to find a strainer and jar or bowl to store your new flower petal ink.
-For best results, place a coffee filter inside of a funnel, then the exit of the funnel inside your jar or other similar container.
+For best results, place a coffee filter inside of a funnel, then the exit of the funnel inside your jar or other similar containers.

-Then, pour your water and ground up petals into the funnel and voila!
+Then, pour your water and ground-up petals into the funnel, and voila!
 You’ve got some awesome and colorful flower petal ink in your possession.
 We did tell you it’s super simple, right?

 Step Five: Put it to Use

 When it comes down to it, only you can decide how best to use your freshly concocted flower petal ink—whether it be to add color to a drawing or to paint on a canvas.
 It’s totally up to you!
 But we would be remiss if we didn’t leave you with at least one unique and cool flower ink idea.